Kokusai Electric

-Kokusai Electric is a Japanese semiconductor manufacturing company.
+The Kokusai Electric Corporation (株式会社KOKUSAI ELECTRIC, Kabushiki-gaisha Kokusai Electric) is a Japanese semiconductor manufacturing company.
 Based in Chiyoda, Tokyo, the company has been involved in the production of equipment for over seven decades.

 On September 21, 2023, the Tokyo Stock Exchange granted approval for the listing of KOKUSAI ELECTRIC on the Prime Market, took effect on October 25, 2023.